mongodb/chatbot/docs/docs/evaluation/index.md

 The Evaluation CLI documentation is under active development and will be expanded in the near future.

+If you see an issue or have a suggestion, please [file an issue on Github](https://github.com/mongodb/chatbot/issues).

 :::

 The MongoDB Chatbot Framework comes with an Evaluation CLI that allows you